NFL Street: Gameplay

-Similar to the Blitz series, Street is seven-on-seven American football, modeled roughly after its informal variant, street football.
-NFL Players in the game wear street clothing instead of helmets and uniforms (although the players can wear football jerseys).
-Like other American Football games, NFL Street has basic football rules, but the gameplay has no fouls and low penalty, naturally leading to much more aggressive gameplay than its real-life model.
-However, to maintain the "IronMan" status, there are no injuries in the game.
+Similar to the Blitz series, NFL Street is seven-on-seven American football, modeled after street football.
+NFL players wear street clothing instead of helmets and uniforms, though players can wear football jerseys.
+Like other American football games, it utilizes basic football rules, but without fouls, penalties, or injuries, leading to more aggressive gameplay than its real-life model.

-One important feature in the game is "style points", which the player can earn by successfully completing style moves (which includes making a huge play or taunting the other team during the game).
-Enough style points will earn the player a "Gamebreaker", which lasts for the entire drive.
-The Gamebreaker concept was taken from NBA Street.
+One major feature in the game is "style points", which the player can earn by successfully completing style moves, such as making a huge play or taunting the other team during the game.
+Gaining enough style points will earn the player a "Gamebreaker", which lasts for the entire drive.
+The Gamebreaker concept was adopted from NBA Street.

 An offensive Gamebreaker allows the player to plow through defenders and easily score a touchdown.
 On defense, it allows the player to easily get through their opponents blockers, cause fumbles, and possibly create a turnover.
-While difficult, it is possible to cancel a Gamebreaker by stopping your opponent from scoring.
-Additionally a Gamebreaker may be canceled if the player activates his while his opponent's is already activated.
+While difficult, it is possible to cancel a Gamebreaker by stopping the opponent from scoring.
+Additionally a player's active Gamebreaker may be canceled if the opposing player activates their own Gamebreaker.
 In this situation, both Gamebreakers are canceled.
 It is also possible to stop a defensive Gamebreaker by running out of bounds.

 Game modes

-Quick Game — In this mode you select a team and play a quick game against either the computer or a friend.
-The scoring system can be in touchdowns or style points, depending on the choice of the player.
+Quick Game – The player selects a team and scoring system (touchdowns or style points) and plays a quick game against either the computer or a friend.

-Pickup Game — A Pickup Game is the same as a Quick Game, but instead of choosing a team, you and your opponent create teams from a pool of around 40 NFL players, some of which are Legends.
+Pickup Game – A Pickup Game is the same as a Quick Game, but instead of choosing a team, the players opponent create teams from a pool of around 40 NFL players, some of which are Legends.
 In game, the teams are referred as "Team One" and "Team Two".
-Regulation Pickup Games of NFL Street allow each team one redraft (also called a "Re") if one team believes the random assortment of players available in the draft are not up to par.
+Regulation Pickup Games of NFL Street allow each team one redraft (also called a "Re") if one team believes the random assortment of players available in the draft is not up to par.
 However, if both teams have used their redraft, another redraft can be done if both teams dislike the draft.
-This is known in the NFL Street community as "Mutual Garb."